FredRelvas/FredRelvas/README.md

-## 🚀 Frederico B. Relvas' GitHub Profile
+## 🚀 Welcome to Frederico Relvas' GitHub Profile!

 Hey there! 👋 I'm Frederico B. Relvas, an A.I. student at UFG passionate about artificial intelligence and Python development!
 Here's a peek into my GitHub activity and interests: